Figs and the forests they nurture

 Afforestation centred around ficus or fig plants or other native species is not new in the state.
 Figs grown as avenue plants in different parts of the state testify this.

-“We have always ensured that 10 to 20% of the plants in our afforestation programmes are ficus species,” says Sanjay Mohan, Principal Chief Conservator of Forests, Karnataka.
+“We have always ensured that 10 to 20% of the plants in our afforestation programmes is ficus species,” says Sanjay Mohan, Principal Chief Conservator of Forests, Karnataka.

 However, conservationists observe that the ficus lost importance after the department and individuals gave preference to timber trees and those with commercial value.